-- woman owned businesses.
-Below are some guidelines to include in bidding procedures. - ✓ Bids may be advertised in the newspaper, through public notice or radio and by contacting an already approved list of contractors. - ✓ Advertising at the start of the program and establishing a list of contractors interested in bidding for jobs throughout the duration of the program is acceptable. - ✓ At least three contractors should be encouraged to bid on each job. - ✓ Grantees are required to check GSA's List of Parties Excluded from Federal Procurement before awarding a bid and must check this list when bids are received.
+- ✓ Bids may be advertised in the newspaper, through public notice or radio and by contacting an already approved list of contractors. - ✓ Advertising at the start of the program and establishing a list of contractors interested in bidding for jobs throughout the duration of the program is acceptable. - ✓ At least three contractors should be encouraged to bid on each job. - ✓ Grantees are required to check GSA's List of Parties Excluded from Federal Procurement before awarding a bid and must check this list when bids are received. - ✓ Each contractor must provide proof of liability insurance in an amount deemed reasonable by the grantee.

-List of Parties Excluded from Federal Procurement can be found at https://www.sam.gov/

-- ✓ Each contractor must provide proof of liability insurance in an amount deemed reasonable by the grantee.
 (DLG strongly recommends a minimum of \$100,000.)
+The liability insurance shall be maintained during the life of the contract.

+List of Parties Excluded from Federal Procurement can be found https://sam.gov/portal/SAM/##11

-The liability insurance shall be maintained during the life of the contract. - ✓ Each contractor must provide evidence of workers compensation insurance at a level in conformance with state law for all employees at the job site and shall require subcontractors to provide evidence of the same. - ✓ Contractors must submit documentation that shows they are qualified to perform lead work such as: - Proof they attended a safe work practices training session (for jobs involving safe work practices). - Copies of the Kentucky certification for abatement supervisor and workers (for jobs involving abatement).
+- ✓ Each contractor must provide evidence of workers compensation insurance at a level in conformance with state law for all employees at the job site and shall require subcontractors to provide evidence of the same. - ✓ Contractors must submit documentation that shows they are qualified to perform lead work such as: - Proof they attended a safe work practices training session (for jobs involving safe work practices). - Copies of the Kentucky certification for abatement supervisor and workers (for jobs involving abatement).

-Any solicitation for bids by the grantee should include:
+10-16 October 2021 Any solicitation for bids by the grantee should include:

-✓ Location for bid document pick up and submission;

-- ✓ Address of unit to be rehabilitated;

-- ✓ Time the unit is open for inspection; and

-- ✓ Time and place for bid opening.
+- ✓ Location for bid document pick up and submission; - ✓ Address of unit to be rehabilitated; - ✓ Time the unit is open for inspection; and - Time and place for bid opening.